 If you scroll down the right hand sidebar a bit further, you will come to a section called Other Relevant Terms.

 This section does not have an SEO requirement, and these do not qualify as keywords.
-But it does help to improve the quality of your blog post by giving you other options for relevant terms to use.
-As you use these terms, they will automatically appear 'crossed out,' to help you keep track of exactly what your blog post already contains.
+But it does help to improve the quality of your post by giving you other options for relevant terms to use.
+As you use these terms, they will automatically appear 'crossed out,' to help you keep track of exactly what your post already contains.

 If you had any 'questions to answer' in your Surfer SEO Editor when you set it up, they will also appear at the right hand side, along with the rest of the data and keywords.
 But since there were no questions based around this query yet, this section was not populated.

 When this section is populated, it will look like this.